-The Brazilian government has announced the discovery of previously unknown tribe of people living deep in the Amazon rainforest.
+The Brazilian government has announced the discovery of a previously unknown tribe of people living deep in the Amazon rainforest.

 The tribe was first discovered when satellite imagery showed clearings which were likely caused by human activity.
-Funai, the Brazilian Government agency responsible for the protection of indigenous tribes later confirmed their existence during fly-past in April.
+Funai, the Brazilian Government agency responsible for the protection of indigenous tribes later confirmed their existence during a fly-past in April.

 Images from the fly-past were only released this week to the public by Survival International, (@survival | Facebook | YouTube) an organisation which works for ingenious peoples’ rights.

 This new tribe was discovered in the Vale do Javari (Javari Valley) region of Brazil which the government has been designated as reserved lands for indigenous peoples.
-According to Uncontacted Tribes, subsidiary of Survival International, this is one of the densest areas for uncontacted peoples and may be home to over 2,000 native people.
+According to Uncontacted Tribes, a subsidiary of Survival International, this is one of the densest areas for uncontacted peoples and may be home to over 2,000 native people.

 Survival International describes the area as, “Home to possibly the largest concentration of uncontacted tribes in the world.
 There are at least seven uncontacted peoples: Korubo, Tsohom Djapá, Flecheiros, and four others whose names are unknown.
 Illegal fishers, hunters and loggers are penetrating the area, which could endanger them if casual contact is made.”